 He takes care for the vegetable garden and is self-sufficient.

-Located in the mountainous area, the soil of this village is quite barren, but suitable for growing corns.
+Located in the mountainous area, the soil of this village is quite barren, but it is suitable for growing corns.
 Every year, Mr. Wei grows hundreds of kilograms of corns, to feed the oxen and cows, roosters and hens, and for making wine.

-We were peeling the corns together.
+We peeled the corns together.

 Mr. Wei is strong enough to carry up to 40 kilograms.
 He also participated in the extending the attic of Craftsmen House.

 However, what surprised me most was that, after simply looking at us making bamboo-weaving bags, he successfully made two exquisite bamboo-woven storage baskets all by himself after going back home.
 Previously, he had only used bamboo to weave some rough agricultural instruments and cages for everyday need.
 When he showed them to me, I was so surprised that almost jumped out of my chair, as he virtually designed two new styles, both was delicate, and one of them was woven by a technique initiated by him.
 I was very excited and provided some advice for visual and detailed improvement; the products will be nicer and more refined.
 I was happy because I was always thinking about offering an easy job for him, so that he would not have to do those heavy and dangerous physical works in the future.
 At the same time, I hope to sell his bamboo-woven work to help him make more money and improve his life.
 Above all, the most important thing is that he has followed his own heart and has achieved a great breakthrough in craftsmanship.
-His later life will not be tired and boring any more.
+His late life will not be tired and boring any more.

 He was splitting the bamboos into thin strips.
 Hasn’t done this for over 20 years, he was still skilled at it.